CoderGene/xuma-repo/README.md

 # XUMA

-xuma is amazon inspired application that bassically connects farmers and buyers in an easy and efficient manner
+xuma is an online platform that allows local farmers to connect and trade with local consumers.